EduardKuijpers/TGIF_XLD/README.md

 * How to use tags in `XL-Deploy`
 * .....

-Start up the VM in `VirtualBox` and all tools should be available in about two minutes.
+Start up the VM in `VirtualBox` and all tools should be available in about two to three minutes.

 #### XL-Deploy: First Deployment
 We going to deploy for the first time.
 In the next few paragraphs we'll guide you through the following steps: